7 WAYS TO REDUCE YOUR WATER USAGE

 6. Break bad habits

 While we 100% advocate for washing your hands thoroughly and often, we don’t recommend letting your faucet run while you’re lathering up.
-So grab the soap, sing a song, and follow CDC guidelines to your hearts content, but keep that faucet switched off until you’re ready to rinse!
+So grab the soap, sing a song, and follow CDC guidelines to your hearts content, but switch off the water faucet until you’re ready to rinse!
 The same goes for washing dishes, brushing your teeth, shaving, or washing your face.
 Doing this will save hundreds of gallons a month.
 And if you have to rinse veggies in a colander, consider placing a bowl underneath and reusing the water on your houseplants or for cleaning projects.

 7. Consider planting trees with us!